Unsupervised Local Discrimination for Medical Images: Experimental Results

-\textbf{Training process:} Learning local discriminative features is a gradual evolutionary process from patch discrimination to region discrimination.
-Patch discrimination with hypersphere mixup is firstly utilized to train the model to get initial local discriminative ability and prepare for the following region discrimination, the joint loss function is: $f(\cdot)$ and $g(\cdot)$ are optimized by minimizing this loss in the first 20 epochs and models are updated $1k$ iterations in each epoch.
-After pre-training model based on patch-wise loss, region discrimination is further fused into the training process with the following total loss function:
+\textbf{Training process:} Learning local discriminative features is an evolutionary process from patch discrimination to region discrimination.
+Patch discrimination accompanied by hypersphere mixup is firstly utilized to train the model to get initial patch discriminative ability, the joint loss function can be formulated as: $f(\cdot)$ and $g(\cdot)$ are optimized by minimizing this loss in the first 20 epochs and updated $1k$ iterations in each epoch.

+After pre-training model based on patch-wise loss, region discrimination is further fused into the training process, and the total loss ($\mathcal{L}$) is defined as follows: